FAForever/server/README.md

 Install [docker](https://www.docker.com).

-Follow the steps to get [faf-db](https://github.com/FAForever/db) setup, the following assumes the db container is called `faf-db` and the database is called `faf` and the root password ist `banana`.
+Follow the steps to get [faf-db](https://github.com/FAForever/db) setup, the following assumes the db container is called `faf-db` and the database is called `faf` and the root password is `banana`.

 The server needs an RSA key to decode uniqueid messages, we've provided an example key in the repo as `faf-server.example.pem`.
 The server expects this to be named `faf-server.pem` at runtime, so first copy this